gaverhae/blog/blog/content/md/posts/2021-11-21-circular-clojure.md

 At the core of the problem is [lambda calculus].
-Without going into all of the details, the idea here is to simplify the notion of a programming language to the extreme, an specifically to the point where the language is composed of only three forms: variables, single-argument function definitions, and function application.
+Without going into all of the details, the idea here is to simplify the notion of a programming language to the extreme, and specifically to the point where the language is composed of only three forms: variables, single-argument function definitions, and function applications.

 It turns out these three forms are enough to form a complete model of computation, but that's not quite what I want to focus on here.
 For our